TheLocust3/budgeting/README.md

  - Create "summary" transaction of account value on initial pull
    - make `last_refreshed` start as null
    - if null, pull current account balance and create a dummy transaction
+ - Puller shouldn't overwrite authorized_at when the transaction is no longer pending
+ - Move CreatePlaidIntegration to admin endpoint

+### next week
  - Global service configuration
    - various secret keys + API endpoints
  - Authenticate requests between logic and engine
    - Add some secret to config.
 Logic signs requests with it and engine validates

 ### miscellaneous
- - Puller shouldn't overwrite authorized_at when the transaction is no longer pending
- - Move CreatePlaidIntegration to admin endpoint
  - Return simplified rules interface
  - Optional remainder in SplitByValue
    - need way of raising a conflict inside of a single split rule